Industrial Designers Society Of Hong Kong's The 3Rd Edition Of Remix Creative Business Partnership Programme

-(MENAFN- Media OutReach Newswire) Announcing Designer-Brand Pairings which will Ignite Creative Sparks Through Collaboration Organising Exhibition at Bangkok Design Week to Promote Hong Kong's Creative Industries, and Visiting Thai Green Enterprises to Explore Business Opportunities for Sustainable Design HONG KONG SAR - Media OutReach Newswire - 5 March 2024 - The 3rd edition of the "ReMIX · Yesterday's Future, Invent Tomorrow!" ("ReMIX") Creative Business Partnership Programme , which is organised by Industrial Designers Society of Hong Kong (IDSHK), with Create Hong Kong of the Government of the Hong Kong Special Administrative Region (Create Hong Kong) as the lead sponsor, goes beyond simply connecting Hong Kong design talent and brands.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 5 March 2024 - The 3rd edition of the "ReMIX · Yesterday's Future, Invent Tomorrow!" ("ReMIX") Creative Business Partnership Programme , which is organised by Industrial Designers Society of Hong Kong (IDSHK), with Create Hong Kong of the Government of the Hong Kong Special Administrative Region (Create Hong Kong) as the lead sponsor, goes beyond simply connecting Hong Kong design talent and brands.
 It actively works towards promoting Hong Kong designers and their creative strengths, while also exploring the latest trends in sustainable design.
 After a thorough matching process, the ten-designer-brand pairings for the 3rd edition of "ReMIX" were announced.
 These collaborative teams then commenced the development of their crossover products, which are scheduled to be released by September 2024.
 On the other hand, "ReMIX" has accepted the invitation to set up a booth at the "Bangkok Design Week 2024" to showcase the over 40 crossover products that have shined in the previous editions of "ReMIX", with a view to generating more overseas interests in Hong Kong's original designs and creative industries.
 As part of the delegation trip to "Bangkok Design Week 2024", the Hong Kong delegates also visited the local companies in Thailand that embrace sustainable design principles.

 Mr. Srettha Thavisin, Prime Minister of Thailand (second from the left), Ms. Teresa Poon, Deputy Director of the Hong Kong Economic and Trade Office in Bangkok (first from the left), Ms. Yvonne Lee, Director of“ReMIX”, IDSHK (first from the right) and the representative of“ReMIX” delegation, Mr. Angus Yiu, Stork Stork Design (second from the right), posing for a photo with members of the“ReMIX” Thailand delegation trip.